 What is a Virtual Lawyer or Virtual Law Firm?

-What is that concept exactly?
 A virtual lawyer is an attorney who provides services without a brick-and-mortar office.
 We aren’t fake lawyers; we are just lawyers who deliver services via the phone and the internet.
 Often, this means we can charge a little less than “traditional” lawyers, but the real advantage is the convenience for our firm and the client.
-For instance, there are no commutes, no traffic, very little waiting, and if a client misses an appointment, it doesn’t take much to close our calendar and get back to work.
+For instance, there are no commutes, no traffic, and very little waiting.
+And if a client misses an appointment, it doesn’t take much to close our calendar and get back to work.

 I don’t know if I’ve ever been more excited as a professional—even since I opened my first brick-and-mortar law office.
 I invited my brothers and sisters out, and we had an office happy hour with dozens of lawyers and their families swapping stories and business cards.
 I had finally done it: I became a “real” lawyer.

 I’ve heard similar stories from other virtual lawyers.
-Often, they will move for family reasons but continue to practice back home virtually.
+Often, they will move for family reasons but continue to practice back home remotely.
 There’s an entire community on Facebook called Lawyer on the Beach where lawyers talk about workflows and tools that make their virtual lives easier.
-And now that courts across the country have, by force of the pandemic, begun to allow virtual appearances, the feasibility of a virtual or fully remote practice has never been higher.
+And now that courts across the country have, by force of the pandemic, begun to allow virtual appearances, the feasibility of a mobile law office or fully remote practice has never been higher.

 Benefits of a Virtual Law Practice